xgi-org/xgi/CODE_OF_CONDUCT.md

 # Code of Conduct

    > TL;DR Be excellent to each other; we're a community after all.
-If you run into issues with others in our community, please contact a Hypergraph Community Dev or Moderator.
+If you run into issues with others in our community, please contact a XGI Community Dev or Moderator.

 ## Purpose

-The Hypergraph Community includes members of varying skills, languages, personalities, cultural backgrounds, and experiences from around the globe.
+The XGI Community includes members of varying skills, languages, personalities, cultural backgrounds, and experiences from around the globe.
 Through these differences, we continue to grow and collectively improve upon an open-source animation engine.
 When working in a community, it is important to remember that you are interacting with humans on the other end of your screen.
-This code of conduct will guide your interactions and keep Hypergraph a positive environment for our developers, users, and fundamentally our growing community.
+This code of conduct will guide your interactions and keep XGI a positive environment for our developers, users, and fundamentally our growing community.

 ## Our Community

-Members of the Hypergraph Community are respectful, open, and considerate.
+Members of the XGI Community are respectful, open, and considerate.
 Behaviors that reinforce these values contribute to our positive environment, and include:

 - **Being respectful.** Respectful of others, their positions, experiences, viewpoints, skills, commitments, time, and efforts.

 - **Being open.** Open to collaboration, whether it's on problems, Pull Requests, issues, or otherwise.

-- **Being considerate.** Considerate of their peers -- other Hypergraph users and developers.
+- **Being considerate.** Considerate of their peers -- other XGI users and developers.

 - **Focusing on what is best for the community.** We're respectful of the processes set forth in the community, and we work within them.